xrsheffield/website-1/content/who-we-are.md

 This is a group aimed at promoting non-violent direct action & civil disobedience for action on the climate & ecological crisis.

-We have weekly meetings at Union St on Mondays.
-Food served for a recommended donation of £3 from 6pm.
+We have [weekly meetings](/events/) at Union St on Mondays.
+The doors are open from 6pm.
 Meetings then begin at 6.45pm and continue until around 8pm.

 {{< our-3-demands >}}